sagemath/sage/src/doc/en/reference/references/index.rst

              Okounkov-Vershik Approach, Character Formulas, and Partition
              Algebras*.
 CUP 2010.

 ..
+[CT1998] \F. Chung and P. Tetali, *Isoperimetric inequalities for
+            Cartesian products of graphs*, Combinatorics, Probability and Computing 7 (1998), no. 2, 141-148.

+..
 [CT2013] \J. E. Cremona and T. Thongjunthug, *The Complex AGM, periods of
             elliptic curves over* `\mathbb{C}` *and complex elliptic logarithms*.
             Journal of Number Theory Volume 133, Issue 8, August 2013, pages